Torbay (UK Parliament constituency): History

 Sir Frederic Bennett did not achieve his own ministry nationally, but he chaired in the European Parliament the European Democrats group.

 Constituency profile

-Consisting almost entirely of coastal towns and villages, the constituency has a range of shopping, tourist and visitor facilities from Paignton Zoo, safe bathing and boating to mini-golf, as well as a few nearby luxury resorts.
-Perhaps owing to the seasonal rise in employment, workless claimants, registered jobseekers, were in November 2012 significantly higher than the national average of 3.8%, at 5.0% of the population based on a statistical compilation by The Guardian.
+Consisting almost entirely of coastal towns and villages, the constituency has a range of tourist facilities, and a few nearby luxury resorts.
+In November 2012, unemployment was 5%, compared to the national average of 3.8%.

 The seat is home to the Plainmoor football ground, home to Torquay United.
-Past MP Adrian Sanders is a notable supporter of the football club.